 Hobbies & Interests

-When Sandee is not at work you can find her at home taking care of her several house plants, playing outside in the yard, knitting or spending time with her wife and dog.
+When Sandee is not at work you can find her at home taking care of her several house plants, playing outside in the yard, knitting or spending time with her spouse and dog.
 Sandee enjoys traveling to Ohio to see family and working on house improvement projects.
 Sandee is also an artist and makes ceramics and paintings.
 One of her favorite artists is Frida Kahlo.